 - Procedures for monitoring accounts and transactions for suspicious activities, and for filing reports with the appropriate authorities if suspicious or structured activity is detected

 - An independent audit review function to test the adequacy of our anti-money laundering policies and procedures on an annual basis

-- A BSA Administrator, who is appointed by our Board of Directors and is responsible for the oversight of our anti-money laundering program
+- A BSA Officer, who is appointed by our Board of Directors and is responsible for the oversight of our anti-money laundering program

 - The Bank's anti-money laundering policies and procedures apply to all of our branches and subsidiaries.